jspranklemusic/ObservableArray/README.md

 # ObservableArray
-A Typescript function to create an asynchronous, reactive array.
+A Typescript function to create an asynchronous, reactive array via the Proxy object in Javascript.

 ## Example